simonwuelker/hAIku_generator/README.md

 # Haiku Generator
 This Repository contains an implementation of the SeqGan Architecture proposed in [this Paper](https://arxiv.org/pdf/1609.05473.pdf) for generating Haikus.
 It consists, of two main branches, `charlevel`, which generates text character by character and `Embeddings`, which uses the pytorch Embeddings to generate text.
+This Branch, `Embeddings`, attempts to extend the seqGAN Algorithm into a continuous Actionspace by replacing the policy gradient with a Deep Deterministic Policy Gradient(DDPG) Agent which outputs a single action instead of a probability distribution across all actions.
-This project is my submission for the [BW-KI](https://bw-ki.de/) Competition
+This project is my submission for the [BW-KI 2020](https://bw-ki.de/) Competition

 ## Usage
 For the sake of keeping it simple, I am not uploading my dataset here.
 However, you can just use the Haikus from